Last updated: 22 March 2021

 What Personal Information do we collect

 When you sign up for Onmi’s behaviour change programmes, we may collect a variety of information through the programme’s intake questionnaires.
-This can include your age, gender and a variety of questions about your personality, habits and wellbeing.
+This includes a variety of questions about your personality, habits and wellbeing.

 How often do you spend most evenings watching TV or in front of a screen?